django/django/docs/asgi.rst

 The one common key across all protocols is ``reply_channel``, a way to indicate the client-specific channel to send responses to.
-Protocols are generally encouraged to have one message type and one reply channel to ensure ordering.
+Protocols are generally encouraged to have one message type and one reply channel type to ensure ordering.

+A ``reply_channel`` should be unique per connection.
+If the protocol in question can have any server service a response - e.g. a theoretical SMS protocol - it should not have ``reply_channel`` attributes on messages, but instead a separate top-level outgoing channel.

 Messages are specified here along with the channel names they are expected on; if a channel name can vary, such as with reply channels, the varying